Federal Work-Study Program

 The Federal Work-Study (FWS) Program is a need-based financial aid program which provides funding for qualified part-time student employment to help meet educational expenses.
 The program is funded by the federal government.

-You can submit an FWS Request Form at any time before or during an FWS term.
+You can submit a Federal Work Study (FWS) Form at any time before or during an FWS term.
 You cannot receive an FWS award and externship credit for the same position.
-You will not be compensated for any hours worked prior to being hired by UIC John Marshall with an official start date, completing all HR paperwork, and submitting a signed I-9.
+You will not be compensated for any hours worked prior to being hired by UIC Law with an official start date, completing all HR paperwork, and submitting a signed I-9.

 What are the eligibility requirements?

 You are required to complete 30 credit hours and achieve a minimum 2.25 GPA.
 Under extraordinary circumstances, an exception can be made during a fall or spring semester if you have completed 15 credits and achieved a 3.0 GPA.
-During the summer term there is no credit requirement, but you must have attended UIC John Marshall for at least a semester and maintained a 2.25 GPA.
+During the summer term there is no earned-credit threshold, but you must have attended the Law School for at least a semester and maintained a 2.25 GPA.

 - Be a U.S. resident or foreign national